ShenZheng2000/Semantic-Guided-Low-Light-Image-Enhancement/README.md

 bash test_video.sh
 ```

-There are five hyperparameters for video testing.
+There are five hyperparameters in `demo/make_video.py`for video testing.
 See the following explanation.
 - video_path: path of the low-light video
 - image_lowlight_folder: path of the low-light images
 - image_folder: path of the enhanced images